50 Signs of Poor Health Men Should Never Ignore

 "If you find that you get easily winded when you're walking up the stairs or doing your day-to-day activities, this may be a sign of a developing heart or respiratory issues, but it most likely means you need to spend more time exercising," Favini says.
 "Check with your doctor, then get out there and do some aerobic conditioning."

-You have a lump on or near your testicles.
+A lump on or near your testicles

 After all these years, you've gotten to know your body pretty well.
 That means if you notice anything off—especially in your groin area—you need to bring it up to your doctor.
 "If you find a lump in your scrotum—even a small lump—this can be a sign of testicular cancer and should be evaluated ASAP," Favini says.